 Improvements appear more likely when SEL approaches are embedded into routine educational practices and supported by professional development and training for staff.
 In addition, the implementation of the programme and the degree to which teachers are committed to the approach appear to be important.

 Our curriculum has been designed to meet the learning needs of our pupils with carefully planned sequential learning, learning to mastery, guided practice and recall.
-We have a carefully planned balance of vocational learning, core subjects and enrichment and track the progress of our pupils, identifying and rectifying any gaps in learning.
+We have a carefully planned balance of practical learning, core subjects and enrichment and track the progress of our pupils, identifying and rectifying any gaps in learning.
 This approach is key to enabling them to make progress as many of our pupils arrive with low starting points and significant gaps in their knowledge and understanding.

 The EEF toolkit states that, “phonics approaches have been consistently found to be effective in supporting younger readers to master the basics of reading, with an aver- age impact of an additional four months’ progress.
 Research suggests that phonics is particularly beneficial for younger learners (4-7 year olds) as they begin to read.
 For older readers who are still struggling to develop reading skills, phonics approaches may be less successful than other approaches such as reading comprehension strategies and meta-cognition and self-regulation.
-The difference may indicate that children aged 10 or above who have not succeeded using phonics approaches previously re- quire a different approach, or that these students have other difficulties related to vocabulary and comprehension which phonics does not target.”
-We have a phonics programme that is taught to selected secondary pupils, however, we assess its use carefully and, use a different approach with some pupils if that is more appropriate.
-The toolkit also states that “qualified teachers tend to get better results when delivering honics interventions (up to twice the effectiveness of other staff), indicating that pedagogical expertise is a key component of successful teaching of early reading.”
+The toolkit also states that “qualified teachers tend to get better results when delivering phonics interventions (up to twice the effectiveness of other staff), indicating that pedagogical expertise is a key component of successful teaching of early reading.”
 For this reason, all of our teaching assistants are engaging in developing their pedagogical expertise through our CPD.
 Running alongside the phonics teaching we have a focus on the pupils understanding text through an explicit teaching of reading comprehension strategies.
 As the EEF toolkit states, “alongside phonics, it is a crucial component of early reading instruction” and so is of high importance for many of our pupils as it enables them to develop the reading skills to comprehend the meaning of what they read.
 Reading comprehension strategies are high impact on average (+6 months).